ac-tuwien/pymhlib/README.md

 Moreover, `julia-maxsat.py` and `julia-maxsat.jl` demonstrate the integration with the Julia programming language.
 Implementing time-critical parts of an application in Julia may accelerate the code substantially.
 To run this demo, Julia must be set up correctly and Python's `julia` package must be installed.
+While this demo derives a whole solution class in Julia, `julia-maxsat2.py` is a variant where only two functions are realized in Julia.

 ### Changelog